pink-gorilla/goldly/README.md

 The easiest way to run the goldly locally is leveraging the `clojure` cli

 ```
-clojure -Sdeps '{:deps {org.pinkgorilla/goldly-bundel {:mvn/version "RELEASE"}}}' -m bundel.run
+clojure -Sdeps '{:deps {org.pinkgorilla/goldly-docs {:mvn/version "RELEASE"}}}' -m bundel.run
 ```

 This lets you see many snippets that you might like.

 ## Run - in your project **using readymade default ui renderers**

-You need to include the **goldly-bundel** artefact, which ships a pre-built javascript bundle and already includes many ui-renderers.
+You need to include the **goldly-docs** artefact, which ships a pre-built javascript bundle and already includes many ui-renderers.

 You can: